Best Finance Podcasts for Professionals

 Tags: M&A, Strategy, Finance

-Hosted by our very own Founder and CEO of DealRoom , Kison Patel, M&A Science is an educational podcast that explores the world of M&A with industry leaders and practitioners.
-Each episode covers an aspect of mergers and acquisitions in some depth, looking at past case studies to provide some context.
+Hosted by our own Founder and CEO of DealRoom, Kison Patel, M&A Science is an educational podcast where we discuss various aspects of the world of M&A with industry leaders and experts.
+The podcast discusses various aspects of mergers and acquisitions in some detail, including some history to put things in context.

-Mostly, the aim here is to educate relative novices in mergers and acquisitions, but there’s something here for even the most battle-hardened investment bankers and M&A experts.
-Each episode features a different industry expert or practitioner, with a new episode being added about once a week t.
-If you are involved in M&A in some way, this is the podcast for you.
+Mostly, the focus here is on educating relative novices in mergers and acquisitions, but there’s something here for even the most battle-hardened investment bankers and M&A experts.
+Each episode features a different industry expert or practitioner, and a new episode is added about once a week.
+If you’re in M&A in some way, then this is the podcast for you.

 7. The Ramsey Show